| Click on points to view actual ground

 locations to bird, the distance from my part of the state means I only visit

-4 or 5 times a year.
+a handful of times a year.
 There's a truly wonderful birding crowd in Pierre

 that is typically more than willing to help a visitor to the area.